-- All visitors will see exactly the same content each time when the page is loaded.
+- All visitors will see exactly the same content each time when they load the page.

-- When a visitor enters a URL in the web browser running on a computer, browser sends an HTTP request to the server and the web server simply sends an HTTP response to indicate the availability of the requested URL and complete the request by sending the content of the requested URL to the client.
-Web server does not perform any code processing in a static web page.
+- When a visitor enters a URL in the web browser running on a computer, browser sends an HTTP request to the server.
+The web server simply sends an HTTP response to indicate the availability of the requested URL.
+The response will be completed by sending the content of the requested URL to the client.
+In general web server does not perform any code processing in a static web page.
 Pictorial representation of a browser displaying a static website content is shown in the below picture.

 - Browser interprets the marked up content and displays it in the browser window to give a look and feel to the website.
-This is the reason the same website looks different in Chrome, Firefox and Internet Explorer, since all these browsers have their own way of interpreting the HTML markups.
+All web browsers have their own way of interpreting HTML markups.
+This is the reason the same website looks different on Chrome, Firefox, Safari, Edge and Internet Explorer.
+Web designers focus on developing sites that look similar on all browsers and platforms.

 - Copy and paste the below code in the Notepad.

 <html> <head> <title>WebNots - Static Page Example</title> </head> <body bgcolor="#f1f1f1" text="Red"> <h1>Create Your Static Website</h1> Here is the content of your site. </body> </html>

 - Save the file as staticpage.html on your local desktop.